ninsuo/php-shared-memory/README.md

 Multi task : there is no built-in threads functions in PHP, so if we need to simulate threads, we execute several PHP tasks (forks, execs, ...), and keep control on resources and results.
 But from here, there is no way for all children processes to communicate each other.
-Sync gives you a centralized data pool, where every processes can put about anything.
+SharedMemory gives you a centralized data pool, where every processes can put about anything.

 Installation